stream-protocol/stream-pay-pos/docs/src/INTRODUCTION.md

 ---
-title: Stream Pay
+title: Solana  Pay
 slug: /
 ---

-# Stream Pay
+# Solana Pay

-Stream Pay / Solana is a standard protocol and set of reference implementations that enable developers to incorporate decentralized payments into their apps and services.
+Solana Pay is a standard protocol and set of reference implementations that enable developers to incorporate decentralized payments into their apps and services.

 [Read the specification.](SPEC.md)